jamesayanga/jamesayanga.github.io/README.md

 # My Portfolio
-This repository is built step by step in the tutorial.
+This is My Personal Portfolio Project